Birch, Greater Manchester: Amenities

 The Edgar Wood Academy is a secondary school located south of Birch near Bowlee that provides education for 11-16 year olds.

 David Lloyd Clubs operates its North Manchester branch in Bowlee.

 Governance

 Lying within the historic county boundaries of Lancashire from the early 12th century, Birch was located in the hundred of Salford.

-In 1878, part of the townships of Hopwood, including Birch, was added to the township of Middleton.
-It was in 1886 this territory was incorporated as a borough, giving it Borough status in the United Kingdom.

 Today Birch forms part of the Heywood and Middleton North parliamentary constituency, represented in the House of Commons by Elsie Blundell of the Labour Party.